Key Rule

 - Exemption: stays on/after 24 Jul 2026 that were booked and paid (in part/whole) before 1 Oct 2025 are not subject to the levy.

-- Scope: covers short-term lets alongside hotels/B&Bs/hostels, etc.
+- Scope: covers short-term lets alongside hotels/B&Bs/hostels.

-What hosts must do: You are responsible for collecting the levy from guests at point of booking and remitting it to the City of Edinburgh Council.
+You are responsible for collecting the levy from guests at point of booking and remitting it to the City of Edinburgh Council.
 This applies to all short-term let operators - not just those on major platforms.
 Operating without a licence means you cannot legally collect or remit the levy, which creates additional compliance exposure from 24 July 2026 onwards.

 Fire & safety: the mandatory conditions (Scotland)